 A photo of the silver clay kits I previously offered.

-- Silver clay: PMC3 (Cooltools) *maybe to be discontinued in '23
+- Silver clay: PMC3 (Cooltools) *may be discontinued in '23

-- Silver clay option for beginners: Flex (Cooltools) *MTBD
+- Silver clay option for beginners: Flex (Cooltools) *MBD

 - Silver clay: Art Clay Silver (Amazon)

 - Work surface, non-stick - tuff cards or clayboard (both Cooltools)

 - CoolSlip (Cooltools) to keep clay from sticking to tools, used very sparingly

 - Silicone polishing wheels (not an affiliate link but absolute best price for full starter set I can find, as of publication)

 - The most basic method is with a small butane torch, such as Proxxon (Amazon).
 That cheaper butane torch from your local hardware store is (very probably) hot enough to fire clay and may work just fine.
 This is how I began!
 But they also may at some point overheat when used for 10+ minutes, which eventually means they won't ignite again.
 The cost of low-mid end torches varies considerably and I would say it's fine to begin with anything inside your budget.

 - If using a torch, you will need butane (Amazon).